 38. Bacteria have a simpler body plan when compared with human beings.
 Does it mean that human beings are more evolved than bacteria?
 Provide a suitable explanation.

-- Same body design.
+- Common body plan.

 40. Differentiate between inherited and acquired characters.
 Give one example for each type.